 - They’ll put you in a holding cell.
 When the jail is busy, you will have to wait a while to get processed.

-- You must answer some questions, such as what is your legal name, address, date of birth and an emergency contact person.
+- You must answer some questions, such as what your legal name is, address, date of birth and an emergency contact person.

 - They’ll also ask about your mental and medical history.

 - You will be given an inmate ID.

 - Any property you have will be taken from you and stored until you get released from jail.

 - You will then be allowed to use the telephone to call family, friends, or bail bondsman.

 - If you are expected to be released quickly, they will let you wear your own clothes, if not you will be issued a jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, please tell our readers about your experience.
 How long did it take?
 How were you treated?
 Do you know any secrets that will help other people that get arrested make it through jail intake?